I've never been in CBT treatment. How is this different from 'talk therapy'?

 What is your fee?
 Do you take insurance?

 For some people, therapy can be a significant financial expense.
 However, I believe that it is a worthy investment of finances and time into your emotional health and overall well-being.
 My fee is comparable to the rate of other licensed clinical psychologists with my level of experience and expertise in the area.
-As of now I do not directly take insurance, but most insurance companies provide some form of reimbursement for mental health services.
+As of now I do not directly take insurance, but most insurance companies provide some form of out-of-network reimbursement for mental health services.
 I am happy to provide the appropriate codes and superbill for reimbursement should you choose to utilize your insurance plan.

 Do you coordinate with other health professionals?